Can You Mix DOT 3 and DOT 4 Brake Fluid?

 These fluids work well with aluminum, copper, steel, and iron-based wheels, but they are not designed for use in vehicles that have ABS.

-In most cases, they are also compatible with Silicon antifreeze systems and are used in various industries, including aircraft, cars, and other vehicles where brake fluid is required.
+In most cases, they are also compatible with Silicon antifreeze systems and are used in various industries, including aircraft, cars, and other vehicles requiring brake fluid.
 In addition, DOT 3 is relatively cheap compared to other types of fluids available in the market.

 Which Is The Best Brake Fluid?